 Help to keep all things Digitiser and Mr Biffo going by joining his Patreon - there are a range of tiers for all tastes and budgets.
 You can pledge from as little as £1 a month, and each tier gets regular exclusive rewards - including a live stream delving into the likes of Biffo's creative process, Digi history, and all sorts of other great stuff at the highest level.
 Excellent value all round, and gives you the warm glow of knowing you're contributing to the magical weirdness.

 Unique teletext-style website intended as a successor to Digitiser, mostly written by Stuart Campbell, along with Kieron Gillen and Jonathan Nash, plus an early contribution from Mr Biffo.
 Conceived as an experiment to see if it was possible to run a web-based gaming magazine by having readers pay to view it, the answer was sadly no. Digiworld only lasted for eight weeks - all of the content from which is available to download for offline viewing here.

 David McCaffery's 'Digi-Me-Do' fansite - known to many simply as 'moleman.freeserve.co.uk' - has been offline now for some years (recovered here from Archive.org), but while it lived it was an excellent site featuring screengrabs of classic Digi moments, reveal-ohs, and archived Man Diaries.
 It certainly helped me out a few times when I had to catch up after going away on holiday, or being tied-up in a papoose, or something.

 Biffo has been kind enough to speak his brain-thoughts to a number of inquisitive fans over the years.
-Many of these interviews can be found on YouTube, some of which are linked here.
+Many of these interviews can be found on YouTube, some of which are linked below - and there are loads more here.
 Swayze!